liam2/liam2/doc/usersguide/source/model.rst

                 - age:      int
                 - agegroup: {type: int, initialdata: False}
                 - temporary: {type: int, output: False}
+                - alive: {type: int, initialdata: True}

 links
 -----

 Individuals can be linked with each other or with individuals of other entities, for example, mothers are linked to their children, partners are linked to each other and persons belong to households.

 For details, see the :ref:`links_label` section.